michtrofimov/hse_data_analysis_MSA/README.md

 4.3.
 Run MEME-ChIP and **answer to the questions in the Assignements (Task 4)**.
 You may need to download the MEME-ChIP report for that.

+### Home assignments

+Your home task will be in Canvas "Assignments" section.
+The assignments will test your understanding of the topic.
+You are expected to learn how to use T-COFFEE, Muscle and ClustalW, build global and local alignments (and tell the difference between them), build the motifs from the given alignment and perform __de novo__ search of the motifs.
+The home assignment will test the correct output of the tools in your hand, your ability to observe and interpret the results, and express your opinion on the results.

+The deadline for the accomplishment of the home task is 12:00 on Wednesday, September 16.

+### Afterword from TA

-I hope it was fun to learn about alignments, motifs search and analysis of ChIP-Seq peaks.
+I hope it was fun to learn about alignments, motifs search and analysis of ChIP-Seq peaks. :)
-Write to my Skoltech e-mail in case if you have questions, search by Aleksandra Galitsyna.
+Write me at Skoltech e-mail, search it in Outlook by Aleksandra Galitsyna.